divyapriya3337-del/Web-development/README.md

 divyapriya
 CSE
 A JavaScript class is a blueprint for creating objects.
 The constructor() initializes object properties, methods define object behavior, extends is used for inheritance, and super() calls the parent class constructor
+JavaScript OOP Concepts in Detail
+JavaScript OOP mainly has 4 important concepts:
+Encapsulation
+Inheritance
+Polymorphism
+Abstraction
+1. Encapsulation
+Encapsulation means keeping data and methods together inside a class and controlling access to the data.
+Example:
+class Student {
+  #marks = 90;

+  getMarks() {
+    return this.#marks;
+  }
+}

+let student = new Student();

+console.log(student.getMarks());
+Output:
+90
+Here, #marks is a private property.
+2. Inheritance
+Inheritance allows a child class to use properties and methods of a parent class.
+Example:
+class Animal {
+  eat() {
+    console.log("Animal is eating");
+  }
+}

+class Dog extends Animal {
+  bark() {
+    console.log("Dog is barking");
+  }
+}

+let dog = new Dog();

+dog.eat();
+dog.bark();
+Output:
+Animal is eating
+Dog is barking
+Here, Dog inherits the eat() method from Animal.
+3. Polymorphism
+Polymorphism means "many forms."
+The same method can have different implementations in different classes.
+Example:
+class Animal {
+  sound() {
+    console.log("Animal makes a sound");
+  }
+}

+class Dog extends Animal {
+  sound() {
+    console.log("Dog barks");
+  }
+}

+class Cat extends Animal {
+  sound() {
+    console.log("Cat meows");
+  }
+}

+let dog = new Dog();
+let cat = new Cat();

+dog.sound();
+cat.sound();
+Output:
+Dog barks
+Cat meows
+4. Abstraction
+Abstraction means showing only the necessary information and hiding unnecessary implementation details.
+For example, when you use a car, you use the steering wheel and pedals without needing to know every internal detail of how the engine works.
+In JavaScript, abstraction can be achieved using classes, methods, and controlled access to data.
+Quick Summary
+Concept
+Meaning
+Encapsulation
+Protect and control data
+Inheritance
+Reuse properties and methods
+Polymorphism
+Same method, different behavior
+Abstraction
+Hide unnecessary implementation details
+The four major OOP concepts are Encapsulation, Inheritance, Polymorphism, and Abstraction.
+They help developers create reusable, organized, and maintainable code.
+JavaScript Prototype and Prototypal Inheritance
+1. What is a Prototype?
+In JavaScript, every object can have a prototype.
+A prototype is another object from which an object can inherit properties and methods.
+This is called prototypal inheritance.
+2. Simple Example
+let student = {
+  name: "divyapriya"
+};

+console.log(student.toString());
+Here, toString() is not directly defined inside student.
+JavaScript can access it through the object's prototype chain.
+3. Prototype with Constructor Function function Student(name) {
+  this.name = name;
+}

+Student.prototype.greet = function() {
+  console.log("Hello " + this.name);
+};

+let student1 = new Student("Gyan");

+student1.greet();
+Output
+Hello divyapriya
+The greet() method is stored on Student.prototype and can be used by objects created using Student.
+4. Prototype Chain
+When JavaScript looks for a property or method:
+It first checks the object itself.
+If it doesn't find it, it checks the object's prototype.
+It continues searching up the prototype chain.
+If nothing is found, it returns undefined or produces an error depending on the operation.
+5. Class and Prototypes
+JavaScript class syntax internally uses prototypes. class Student {
+  constructor(name) {
+    this.name = name;
+  }

+  greet() {
+    console.log("Hello " + this.name);
+  }
+}
+The greet() method is available through the class's prototype.
+A prototype is an object from which other JavaScript objects can inherit properties and methods.
+Prototypal inheritance allows objects to reuse functionality through the prototype chain.
+JavaScript classes also use prototypes internally.